Using $env:Path variable in PowerShell to set environment variable for the session or temporary. Use

 PS C:\> Get-ChildItem Env:GoHugo Get-ChildItem : Cannot find path 'GoHugo' because it does not exist.
 At line:1 char:1 + Get-ChildItem Env:GoHugo + ~~~~~~~~~~~~~~~~~~~~~~~~ + CategoryInfo : ObjectNotFound: (GoHugo:String) [Get-ChildItem], ItemNotFoundException + FullyQualifiedErrorId : PathNotFound,Microsoft.PowerShell.Commands.GetChildItemCommand PS C:\>

-Use Powershell to Set Environment Variable for a user
+Use Powershell to Set Environment Variables for a user

-To create an environment variable that will be available permanently for a user account, use [System.Environment] method to set an environment variable for a user.
+To create an environment variable permanently for a user account, use [System.Environment] method to set an environment variable for a user.

 [System.
-Environment] uses EnvironmentVariableTarget as a user to set up an environment for user account only.
+Environment] uses EnvironmentVariableTarget as a user to set up an environment for user accounts only.

 Set Environment Variable for Machine

-The output of the above script to set environment variable path using command is:
+The output of the above script to set environment variable path using the command is:

 Append new value to Environment Variable